Calm your chaos with meditation: Your free guide on how to de-stress and ignite your inner light with only 1% effort every day

 Let’s break this down…

-To add in 4 sessions of Qigong and Meditation per week after work you need to:
+To add in 4 sessions of gym for example per week after work you need to:

 - Come home from work and get changed into your casual and comfy clothes

-- Remember to take your water, yoga mat and anything else you may need.
+- Remember to take your water, towel and anything else you may need.

-- You’ll then need to drive to the class, participate and then drive home.
+- You’ll then need to drive to the gym, participate in a class or do the exercises you want to do, and then drive home.

 - Then get your stuff ready for the next class.